Exclusive Interview: Ash Dykes - Three-Time World Record Holding Athlete & Adventurer

 “Maybe it was because of the previous experience in Mongolia, and that's why experience counts for everything, but I just remained dogged.
 I thought, ‘I'm going to put on the weight, I'm going to get back up, get my rucksack on, and I'm going to crack on and complete it’.
 We’re just so resilient as people.
 We can't always be motivated, but we can be disciplined - we're just super capable.

 "Sometimes the dreadful times are the best stories.
 Of course, I didn't want malaria but now it's allowed me to do so much in terms of raising awareness.
 I spoke on stage at Parliament with Annie Lennox addressing the Global Fund and why they need to increase their budget to help save lives from malaria.
-We succeeded as a joint team which went onto help over eight million lives within five years.
+We succeeded as a joint team that went onto help over eight million lives within five years.
 So that negative was worth it because I turned it into a positive.”

 Q: What got you into exploration and who inspired you growing up?